 - “I hate my job.
 I wish I could this job.”

 - “Why are the managers giving me so much work?”

 Being grateful makes you happy.
 There is always something to be grateful of no matter what stage of life you are in.

 Gratitude makes you love yourself too.
 When you are grateful for being yourself, you are more likely to accept your gifts and weaknesses.
 You won’t feel a compulsive need to change who you are.
 This type of love for yourself is unconditional.

 However, if you aren’t grateful for who you are right now, you would find a tough time loving yourself.
 Because your love towards yourself is conditional.
 You are unappreciative of the good quality you possess.
 And you want to change your weakness and need to achieve something before you can love yourself.

 Gratitude isn’t something you have or doesn’t have.
 When you practice it daily, you get better at it.
 Like what I’ve said, one of the best ways is to keep a gratitude journal.

 Here are 7 benefits of keeping a gratitude journal and being thankful.

 The energy that gratitude brings is that of abundance and fulfilment.
-When you write your gratitude journal daily, you tap into that abundance energy.
+When you write your gratitude journal daily, you tap into that abundant energy.
 You are telling the Universe you have enough and you are grateful for what you have.
 When you give out this kind of positive energy daily, you are going to attract similar energies into your life.
 This is the law of attraction.

 Gratitude brings forth a very different kind of energy than striving.